Caregivers rock!

 Besides that, imagine the sheer ongoing horror of total dependence in a physical sense.
 There pretty much has to be some disassociation to keep any grip at all.
 That's one reason I recommend that all CALS, before using a floor lift, get into the sling and be transferred themselves; be pushed in a wheelchair before they operate one, etc. It's just a taste of what the PALS endures, but it's something.

-Many P/CALS opt out of neuropsychiatric tracking, though, because there is really no point apart from symptomatic mood disorder treatment -- dk if she has that?
+Many P/CALS opt out of neuropsychiatric tracking, though, because there is really no point apart from symptomatic mood disorder treatment.
 And for those affected by PBA, Nuedexta is on most formularies now and does help many.

 If your PALS is not in distress about the psych aspects of her disease, I would disengage with her on the issues when she distresses you, if that makes sense, as you would deal with anyone that you can't help cognitively.
 You can still be honest to the extent of saying that you don't want to talk about X or you're going to disregard Y. You're still you.
 You're lending your best self, but not your mind.